Parks Australia

 Interaction with children and young people

-The DNP, through Parks Australia, undertakes a number of activities that either directly or occasional involve children and young people.
-These include:
+The DNP, through PAD, undertakes a number of activities that involve children and young people.
+These fall into two categories:

 Direct

-• Parks Australia endorsed events, stalls and exhibitions where children and young people may visit stands, displays and booths.
+• PAD-endorsed events, stalls and exhibitions where children and young people may visit stands, displays and booths

-• Parks Australia endorsed events whereby children and young people may visit workplaces.
+• PAD-endorsed events whereby children and young people may visit workplaces

-• School/educational institution visits, community events and expos to discuss Parks Australia work.
+• school/educational institution visits, community events and expos to discuss PAD work.

 Occasional

-• Staff may have indirect contact with children and young people whilst assisting with security implications or employees working arrangements.
+• staff may have indirect contact with children and young people while assisting with security implications or employees working arrangements

 • Christmas parties and team building events where children and young people may attend.